denissimon/SwiftEvents/README.md

 - [x] Type Safety: the concrete type value is delivered to the subscriber without the need for downcasting

-- [x] Thread Safety: notifications can be sent on a different thread than where subscribers are registered without any data issues
+- [x] Thread Safety: notifications can be sent from any thread (or multiple threads) to any thread without issues

-- [x] Memory Safety: a built-in solution for preventing retain cycles to **always be protected** from memory leaks (and no need to constantly specify `[weak self]` in closures)
+- [x] Memory Safety: automatic preventing retain cycles in order to **always be protected** from memory leaks (and no need to constantly specify `[weak self]` in closures)

 - [x] Cancelable subscriptions: automatic removal of subscribers when they are deallocated, so you don't need to explicitly manage this